 2. A minimum of 72 units of graduate course work (600 level or higher)

 3. A minimum of 60 units of course work in Mechanical Engineering of which 48 units must be at the graduate level (600 or higher).
 Each student is strongly encouraged to take at least one course in each of the following areas: Fluid Mechanics, Solid Mechanics, Dynamic Systems and Controls, Thermal Sciences.
 In addition, students should select courses to achieve greater depth in a particular topic.

-4. A minimum of 9 units of upper level math is required.
+4. A minimum of 12 units of upper level math is required.
 The math requirements sheet [pdf] contains a list of CIT courses that can be used to satisfy this requirement.
-Advanced courses in mathematics, statistics, or computer science are also acceptable.
-Courses in the math department must be at the 300-level or higher.
-Courses in computer science or the statistics departments must be at the 400-level or higher.
+All the math options count towards the 60 required units of Mechanical Engineering course work.